hungys/NCTU_OS_2015_HW1/SPEC.md

 - Part C - 20%
 	- Each question counts 5%

-**[Hint]** Total scores of Part B are more than 80 points.
+**[Hint]** Total scores of Part B are **more than 80 points**.
 That is, you don't need to pass all the tasks to get max score.
 In case you may lose some points due to bugs, try your best to attack all the tasks.

 # Deliverables

-**[Important]** Please organize your files correctly before you upload them to e-campus, otherwise you will lose **5 points** for penalty.
+**[Important]** Please organize your files correctly before you upload them to e-campus, otherwise you will lose **10 points** for penalty.

 - Part B
 	- A **Makefile**